tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   )
   ```

-Continue to the Amazon Lex console, test the bot to validate the changes made on Lambda; you should see a dialog as follows.
+Continue to the Amazon Lex console, test the bot to validate the changes made on Lambda; you should see a dialogue as follows.

 ![Extended Crypto Converter demo](Images/crypto_converter_extended.gif)